openswoole/ext-openswoole/README.md

 ## Documentation

-Documentation for Open Swoole can be found on the [Open Swoole website](https://openswoole.com/docs).
+Documentation for OpenSwoole can be found on the [OpenSwoole website](https://openswoole.com/docs).

 ## Installation

-> Open Swoole always provides the most reliable stability and the most powerful features in **the latest released version**.
+> OpenSwoole always provides the most reliable stability and the most powerful features in **the latest released version**.
 Please ensure as much as possible that you are using the latest version.

 ### 1. Install or upgrade Open Swoole from multiple distribution channels